secretstartups/handbook/support/workflows/how-to-respond-to-feedback.html.md

 Include the ticket number with a link to the ticket, the comment from the customer, and where applicable @ mention the person (or people) who primarily worked the ticket.

-## Handling "Bad" Reviews
+### Handling "Bad" Reviews

-For feedback issues labeled "satisfaction::bad", determine the following:
+For feedback issues labeled "satisfaction::bad", click through to the ticket, and review it to determine the following:

 1. Why the feedback was given
 1. If further [action needs to be taken](#if-there-is-action-to-be-taken)